0xPolygon/polygon-docs/docs/tools/oracles/pyth.md

 We recommend following the [consumer best practices](https://docs.pyth.network/documentation/pythnet-price-feeds/best-practices) when consuming Pyth data.

-For more information and details, please refer to the official documentation [here](https://docs.pyth.network/price-feeds).
+For more information, check out the official [Pyth documentation](https://docs.pyth.network/price-feeds).

 You can find more details on the various functions available to you when interacting with the Pyth smart contract in the [API Reference section](https://docs.pyth.network/price-feeds/api-reference/evm).